cwi-dis/cwipc_android/README.md

 Building for `armv8` should cover most devices nowadays.
 A smaller number of legacy devices require `armv7` builds.
 The `x86` architectures are only required for emulator support.

+Upon successful completion, you will find the resulting artifacts in a folder named `dist/[ARCH]` in your current working directory, where `ARCH` is the name of the target architecture that you passed to `build_cwipc_android.sh`.